DariaPantiushina/RFM_analysis/README.md

 This can be achieved by guiding customers through the loyalty marketing funnel:

-- Turn "cold" customers into "warm" regulars
+- Turn "cold" customers into "warm" regulars;
-- Convert "warm" customers into "hot" ones.
+- Convert "warm" customers into "hot" ones;
-- Encourage "hot" customers to make purchases and transition them into VIPs.
+- Encourage "hot" customers to make purchases and transition them into VIPs;
 - Transform VIPs into brand ambassadors who attract their relatives and friends to the pharmacy.

 For more detailed recommendations, please refer to the [report](report/RFM_analysis_of_the_pharmacy_chain_customer_base.pdf)